The road haulage and distribution industry - overview

 18 The DfT has responsibility for road safety policy, safety standards of new vehicles and minimum performance standards for vehicles in use.

 20 DfT also publish the Code of Practice 'Safety of Loads', which contains requirements for securing loads.
-Further information is available on The Work Place Transport website and any queries should be addressed to the Workplace Policy Team or The Safety Unit in the first instance.
+Further information is available on The Work Place Transport website (this link directs to the National Archive) and any queries should be addressed to the Workplace Policy Team or The Safety Unit in the first instance.

 21 Relevant bodies of the DfT include: